biopragmatics/oquat/docs/invalids/prefix/pato.md

-# ICD9CM_2005
+# pato: Phenotype And Trait Ontology

+This page summarize the different resources that reference `pato` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 5 resources,
-The following 1 variants were found: ['PATO']
+1 variants on the standard prefix were found: ['PATO'].

-## `cmpo`
+## `cmpo`: Cellular Microscopy Phenotype Ontology

-Identifiers for this prefix are given correctly in Cellular Microscopy Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cmpo`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `PATO:GVG`      |              4 | [PATO:0000911](https://bioregistry.io/PATO:0000911), [PATO:0000912](https://bioregistry.io/PATO:0000912), [PATO:0001562](https://bioregistry.io/PATO:0001562), [PATO:0001563](https://bioregistry.io/PATO:0001563) |

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                  |
 |-----------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|